hackertunity/hackertunity-client-cms/src/pages/our-team/index.md

       teamMembers:
         - profileName: Stephanie Solis
           profileTitle: President & Founder
+          profileBlurb: >-
+            Pronouns: flexible (she/they/he).

-          profileBlurb: Stephanie was born and raised in Lancaster, California and has a bachelor’s degree in Information Systems from the University of California, Riverside.
+            Stephanie was born and raised in Lancaster, California and has a bachelor’s degree in Information Systems from the University of California, Riverside.
 She is also working on her Master's of Science in Applied Artificial Intelligence through the University fo San Diego.
 She enjoys karaoke and can be a bit loud and aggressive if we're being honest.
 She really just wants equality and justice in the world.
           profilePicture: /img/headshot_steph.png
           showProfile: true
         - profileName: Tim Losee
           profileTitle: Vice President & Director of Technology
-          profileBlurb: Tim was born in the Antelope Valley and fought tooth and nail to get into the tech industry.
-He now has over 9 years of experience as a network engineer.
+          profileBlurb: "Pronouns: He/him.
+Tim was born in the Antelope Valley and fought tooth and nail to get into the tech industry.
+He started by answering phones in a call center and now has over 10 years of experience as a network and telecommunications engineer.
+He is a true Capricorn and in his spare time, has broadened his technical portfolio to include UI design, AI integration, and coding in JavaScript and Python.
+Tim likes to wind down by racing Corvettes, singing Limp Bizkit on karaoke, and traveling the world. "
           profilePicture: /img/headshot_timl.png
         - profileName: Aaron Hampton
           profilePicture: /img/headshot_aaron.png
           profileTitle: Secretary & Co-Founder
-          profileBlurb: Aaron was born at a young age.
+          profileBlurb: "Pronouns: He/him.
+Aaron was born at a young age.
 He lives in a house and works when he can.
-He’s a nice young man and sensitive, please don’t be too loud around him.
+He’s a nice young man and sensitive, please don’t be too loud around him."
           showProfile: true
         - profileName: Jess Bumbaris
           profilePicture: /img/headshot_boyan.png